 Hopes of a New Type of Therapy

-Brainspotting therapy is a relatively new way of treating adverse experiences embedded in the brain.
+One of the new therapies is called Brainspotting therapy, it is a new way of treating adverse experiences embedded in the brain.
 It is designed to help a person access the origin of and process the reality of trauma.
-Generally, the goal is to overcome trauma’s adverse effects on their life.
+The goal of brainspotting is to help a person overcome the adverse effects of trauma in their life.

 Other Approaches to Treating Trauma and the Brain